 Enabling programs to undergraduate study

 If you’re set to successfully complete one of UON’s enabling programs (Newstep, Open Foundation or Yapug), the best way to make the move to undergraduate studies is via the free application process.
-This application is also open to students who completed an enabling program in Semester 2 2018.
-If you are completing a UON enabling program in Semester 1 2019, or completed your studies in Semester 2 2018, you do NOT need to apply via the University Admission Centre.
+If you are completing a UON enabling program in Semester 2 2019, or completed your studies in Semester 1 2019, you do NOT need to apply via the Universities Admissions Centre (UAC).

-- Applications will close at Midnight Sunday 14 July 2019
+- Applications will close at midnight Monday 9 December 2019

-Don’t forget that students who successfully complete one of our Newstep, Open Foundation or Yapug programs, are guaranteed admission into any one of these programs (PDF,38KB) for 2019.
-You should consider listing of these as a preference on your application.
+Don’t forget that students who successfully complete one of our Newstep, Open Foundation or Yapug programs, are guaranteed admission into a wide selection of degree programs (PDF,37KB) for 2020.
+You should consider listing one of these as a preference on your application.

 Applications and admissions